 • Agreeing how use of the template will be promoted, and accuracy of the information presented will be ensured

 • Agreeing how the disclosure template should evolve over time

-In light of this, the IA is reviewing the timetable and process of the Disclosure Code work while it seeks clarity from the FCA over how the regulator intends to proceed with its recommendations.
-As soon as the FCA provides more detail about the terms of reference and timetable for the new working group – which the IA will seek a seat on – we will be in a position to update members on next steps.
+In light of this, the IA is reviewing the timetable and process of its disclosure work while it seeks clarity from the FCA over how the regulator intends to proceed with its final recommendations.
+We will keep members updated on next steps.
 The IA’s aim remains delivery of a machine-readable template consistent with the European PRIIPs and MiFID Templates (EPT and EMT) that also delivers more granular UK institutional disclosure.

 In the meantime, the LGPS Code – which contains a common set of data points with the IA Code – remains in place, with firms able to sign up to the Code.
 The LGPS Code is outside the FCA’s jurisdiction and will not be affected by the FCA process.
 The IA will continue to work with the LGPS Advisory Board to ensure that the LGPS Code reflects ongoing regulatory developments.